 I’ve been wanting to organize mine for a while, so of course, I looked for some inspiration before I started and I found it on my friend Abby’s website.
 She recently organized her space and it was exactly what I envisioned!

-The First Step of Organizing a Space: Clear It Out
+The First Step of Organizing Under the Kitchen Sink: Clear It Out

 When tackling under my kitchen sink, I started how I always start when organizing something.
 I took absolutely everything out!
 That way I can start with a blank slate.